cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 When used in a primary index the first key part (aka key prefix) is usually a string constant identifying the model collection being persisted, `"user"` or `"address"` in the example.
 When used to add records to an index, the key parts are combined into a compound key.

 The first key part could be expanded into multiple parts.
-For instance, if we have user with roles, we might have the second part representing a role such as:
+For instance, if we have a user with roles, we might have the second part representing a role such as:
 ```ts
 const userAdminKey = ["user", "admin", <userId>];
 const userCustomerKey = ["user", "customer", <userId>];